pytorch/serve/examples/large_models/segment_anything_fast/README.md

 ```
 Segment Anything Fast needs the nightly version of PyTorch.
 Hence the script is uninstalling PyTorch, its domain libraries and installing the nightly version of PyTorch.

-Since we want to send the segmented masks of various objects found in the image, we should be compressing the string being sent to the client.
-We use `zlib` to do this.
-In this example using `zlib` is compressing the string by 400x

 ### Step 1: Download the weights

 ```